 The Committee received its Forward Agenda Plan.
-Members were reminded of the cancellation of the 17 January 2022 Committee meeting and transfer of the items to the 21 March meeting, following a Housing Model Member Seminar on 10 March.
+Members were reminded of the cancellation of the 17 January 2022 Committee meeting and transfer of the items to the 21 March meeting, following a Member Seminar on the Youth Strategy on 10 March.